husarion/rosbot-demo-labyrinth/README.md

 ```
 ros2 run maze_robot configure_camera
 ```
 Two windows should show up.
 One with sliders for upper and lover HSV values and a view from the camera with a mask.
 Use sliders to mask out everything except maze walls.
 Good lighting may help with this process.
 To learn more about the HSV colour model you can visit: https://programmingdesignsystems.com/color/color-models-and-color-spaces/ (Note that ranges for HSV values are different in python OpenCV than presented in this article).
 To save HSV values press the spacebar.
-The second window shows how the map will be saved with a current mask.
+The second window shows how the map will be read with a current mask.

 <p align="center">
     <img src="docs/HSV_values.png"/>